 The History Center successfully purchased seven pieces from the auction of Farnsworth items Saturday, June 18.

 The highlight of the day was the purchase of a large advertising banner, dated 1940 and reading in part “Farnsworth Radio…from the home of television”.
-The home of television in 1940
+The home of

 Established through the foresight of civic leaders long gone, Lindenwood Cemetery is a well-known Fort Wayne Historic landmark, celebrating a 150th Anniversary.